 Tipping and Taxes for Tourists in Vanuatu

 No one wants to hear about the extra fees or taxes they might have to pay anywhere in the world.
-Luckily, Vanuatu's LINK#TT059 taxes affecting tourists are limited to four types of tax: Value Added Tax (VAT), the Tourism Levy Fee, Departure Tax and, for yachties, the clearing out fees.
+Luckily, Vanuatu's LINK#TT059 taxes affecting tourists are limited to four types of tax: Value Added Tax (VAT), the Tourism Levy Fee, Domestic Departure Tax and, for yachties, the clearing out fees.

 As the taxes are almost always included in the price, you'll hardly notice that you're paying the extra percentage.
 What's more, tipping is not customary in Vanuatu, so there's no requirement to factor that into your budget if you don't want to.